 The gender pay gap is, of course, but one manifestation of possible inequitable wage practices in organizations.
 Full exploration of all discriminatory factors is well beyond the scope of this paper.
-We can and do however investigate the extent to which the overall equity, measured by deviations from market wages was affected by the transparency shocks.
-Figure 3 presents distributional plots of residuals from market wage regressions averaged across all individuals in our data.
+In the supplementary analyses, we also investigate the extent to which the overall equity, measured by sample deviations from market wages was affected by the transparency shocks.
 We observe that the pattern reported above applies more generally.
-Following transparency shocks we observe a greater density of wages closer to the estimated market wage.
-As evident from Figure 3, this narrowing of the distribution of residuals is driven both by decreased masses of inequitably underpaid as well as inequitably overpaid.
+Following transparency shocks, we observe a greater density of wages closer to the estimated market wage.
+As evident from Figure S3.3, this narrowing of the distribution of residuals is driven both by decreased masses of inequitably underpaid as well as inequitably overpaid.

------ Insert Figure 3 about here -----

 Taken together our results indicate that eased access to wage information resulted in decreasing various forms of wage inequity within academia.

 WAGE TRANSPARENCY AND PAY EQUALITY